readmeio/rdme/README.md

 rdme versions:update <version>
 ```

 Like `versions:create`, if you wish to automate this process and not be blocked by CLI input, you can supply the necessary flags to this command.
-See `rdme versions:update --help` for more information.
+See `rdme versions:update --help` for a full list of flags.

 #### Delete a Version